- ACT to Employ – Students

-To participate in the program, book an appointment with our Student Advisor using your MyCarleton1 account to navigate to mySuccess.
+To participate in the program, book an appointment with our Student Counsellor through accessing mySuccess (via Carleton 360).

-However, it is never required that students disclose any information about the nature of their disability.
+For participation in the ACT to Employ Program, it is not required that students disclose any information about the nature of their disability.

-If you have questions about disclosure or want to discuss how to disclose to an employer, please reach out to ACT to Employ Student Advisor, Jenna Lambert
+If you have questions about disclosure or want to discuss how to disclose to an employer, please reach out to ACT to Employ Student Counsellor, Jenna Lambert

 Some examples of common accommodations provided by employers may include: